nodejs-mobile/nodejs-mobile.github.io/docs/guide/guide-react-native/getting-started.md

 ### Bridge APIs

-For a description of the available APIs see the [React Native bridge API reference](../api/react-native-bridge.md).
-FIXME:
+For a description of the available APIs see the [React Native bridge API reference](../../api/react-native-bridge).

 ### Native Modules Sample